Available with Advanced license.

 - After the adjustment is complete, turn on the Tie Points layer in the contents pane to view the distribution of generated tie points on the map.

 - Tie point residuals or accuracy reporting can be viewed in the logs file.
 In the Ortho Mapping tab, in the Review group, click Logs to access this file.
+Tie point residuals are displayed in the row labeled RMSE_Tie_Image(xy).
 The units for tie point RSME is pixels.

 Collect Ground Control Points (GCPs)